KxSystems/docs/docs/ref/subtract.md

 ---
-title: Subtract – Reference – kdb+ and q documentation
+title: Subtract | Reference | kdb+ and q documentation
-description: Subtract is a q operator that returns the difference of its arguments.
+description: Subtract is a q operator that returns the difference of its arguments for a wide range of datatypes.
 author: Stephen Taylor
 keywords: difference, kdb+, math, mathematics, minus, subtract
 ---